badeend/ValueCollections/docs/index.md

 ## Other features & omissions

 - All immutable types are thread safe.
 (Pretty much by definition, but still.. :) )
 - First-class support for .NET Framework.
-Even for functionalities not originally present in .NET Framework, such as:
+Even in combination with functionalities not originally present in .NET Framework, such as:
     - Spans
     - C#8 Nullable reference types.
     - C#12 collection expressions.